Rickoch3t/alx-low_level_programming/0x03-debugging/README.md

-Exercises on code debugging in C
+These are practice exercises on code debugging in C.